Skip to main content

 I’ve got a good friend who refers to digital devices as glowing rectangles.
 It’s an interesting way to think about it… whether you’re holding a phone or tablet, staring at a laptop or a widescreen monitor, all of these are, in essence, glowing rectangles.

 Take a moment and think all the way back to last year.
 How often did you find yourself in front of a glowing rectangle?
 How many hours of the day did you spend with it in the palm of your hand?
 Sitting at your desk with it in front of you?
 The average American spent 5 hours per day on their mobile device in 2017.
-In fact we spent, on average, an excess of 6.5 hours per day on computer devices as a whole, including mobile.

 The Bureau of Labor and Statistics reports that the average American sleeps for about 8 hours and 43 minutes per day.
 Doing some quick math, this would mean the average American spends nearly half of their waking hours focused on a glowing rectangle.